-While not quite the temple hotspot of Kyoto or the sheer craziness of Tokyo, Osaka firmly sits at the top of many travellers favourite places in Japan.
+While not quite the temple hotspot of Kyoto or the sheer craziness of Tokyo, Osaka, Japan’s third-largest city firmly sits at the top of many travellers favourite places in Japan.
 Unlike Tokyo, Osaka’s main sights are compact and can all be visited in a day so even if are limited for time, an Osaka day trip is a great option.
 Upon visiting you’ll find that Osaka is perhaps a much less overwhelming version of Tokyo, a city of neon, cultural delights, history and tradition and of course food.
-Make sure that you don’t miss this fantastic city and keep reading for the perfect Osaka itinerary and everything you need to see during your day trip.
+Make sure that you don’t miss this fantastic city in western Japan and keep reading for the perfect Osaka itinerary and everything you need to see during your day Osaka itinerary.

 WHEN TO GO

 Osaka is a year-round destination and when to go depends on your seasonal preferences and what you’d like to see.
 Osaka just like much of Japan experiences all four distinct seasons.
-Summers are hot, rainy and humid, spring is warm and brings with it the beautiful cherry blossom season.
+Summers are hot, rainy and humid, spring is warm and brings with it the beautiful cherry blossoms.
 Visit in autumn and you’ll be blown away by the cities parks and gardens turning a deep orange, whereas winters are cold and grey.
-Spring and autumn are normally the most popular times to visit.
+Spring is the best time to visit but it’s normally the most popular time to visit (due to cherry blossom season in March).
+If you prefer to avoid the crowd it’s best to visit in late spring or autumn.
 I visited in June which turned out to be perfect if you like warmer weather.

 Not yet sure what to see and do in Japan?
 Make sure to also read The Definitive Japan Bucket List | 30 Japan Ideas For Your Trip